hellozhilu/ILNS/README.md

 # ILNS
-Source code for the forthcoming work: "Iterated large neighborhood search for the minimum quasi-clique partitioning problem"
+Benchmark instances and source code for the forthcoming work: "Iterated large neighborhood search for the minimum quasi-clique partitioning problem"